fastoch/Linux/Redirection.md

 # Overwriting & Appending

-We can use various redirection techniques to manipulate how these three components are handled.
+We can use various I/O redirection techniques to manipulate how the I/O streams are handled.

 For example, we can make a command output its results into a file instead of printing them on screen.
 The basic syntax is: `command > filename`